 The before and after takes place over the course of 18 months, and during that time the UI Design team worked closely with our UX partners, as well as our analytics teams, running countless tests to understand what design elements were meaningful for customers while taking into account business needs.

 Field & Stream Homepage

 Field & Stream, a subsidiary of DSG, was another site that presented our team a number of opportunities to test new ways of approaching the homepage.
 Like DSG, the homepage was treated like a newspaper tab as late as 2016.
-So, we worked to create a more holistic experience that tied the different stories and product together, rather than treating each spot like its own banner ad competing for space.
+So, we worked to create a more holistic experience that tied the different stories and products together, rather than treating each spot like its own banner ad competing for space.
 Again, through testing and close partnerships with different teams in the organization, we were able to help drive improved performance.
-The before and after below showcases holiday homepages from 2016 and 2017.
+The before-and-after below showcases holiday homepages between 2016 and 2017.